jethrokuan/fzf/README.md

 Heavily adapted from @hauleth's PR.

 Note that the `fzf` utility has its [own out-of-the-box fish package](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
 What sets this package apart is that it has a couple more integrations, most notably tab completion, and will probably be updated more frequently.
-They are not compatible so either use one or the other.
+They are not compatible so use one or the other.

 ## Installation